mariarodr1136/Portfolio/README.md

    http://localhost:3000/

 ## Requirements
-- A modern web browser: Chrome, Firefox, Safari, etc., for the best user experience
+- A modern web browser: Chrome, Firefox, Safari, etc., for the best user experience.
-- Basic knowledge of HTML, CSS, and JavaScript: If you want to modify the code
+- Basic knowledge of HTML, CSS, and JavaScript: If you want to modify the code.
-- Node.js and npm: Make sure Node.js and npm are installed on your machine
+- Node.js and npm: Make sure Node.js and npm are installed on your machine.
-- Dependencies to install: express, nodemailer, dotenv, body-parser
+- Dependencies to install: express, nodemailer, dotenv, body-parser.

 ## Inspiration
 The design of this portfolio website draws inspiration from an old computer desktop screen, allowing users to interact with the portfolio in a nostalgic and playful manner.
 Icons represent different applications, and users can drag and open them to explore content in a unique style.